mrmattson/next/faq.md

 Riot is against the current trend of boilerplate and unneeded complexity.
 We think that a small, powerful API and concise syntax are extremely important things on a client-side library.

 ### Is Riot free?
 Riot is free, open source and licensed under the MIT License.
-There are no [Additional Grant of Patent Rights](https://github.com/facebook/react/blob/master/PATENTS).

 ### Can I use Riot in production?
 Absolutely.
-It's a mature framework [embraced daily](https://twitter.com/search?q=riotjs).
+The project is enough mature.

 ### Which browsers are supported?